Snorkeling in the Heart of the Coral Triangle!

 Meals provided: B,L,D

 We arrive in Kalabahi and transfer to the Gaia Love.
 Timing will dictate our snorkeling schedule today, but we expect to have the entire afternoon to snorkel.
-Our site will in Alor Strait where extensive, magnificent reefs exists right along the rugged, volcanic islands of Pantar and Alor.
-The shallow reef extends for nearly two kilometers and with nearly 80% coral coverage we will remain engaged right up to the moment we have to get out :-).
+Our sites are in Pantar Strait where extensive, magnificent reefs exist right along rugged, volcanic islands of Pantar and Alor.
+These shallow reefs extend for nearly two kilometers and with nearly 80% coral coverage, we will remain engaged right up to the moment we have to get out :-).
 Overnight Gaia Love.

 Day 3: Alor